WhaleConnect/whaleconnect/docs/BUILDING.md

 # Building Network Socket Terminal

-To build NST from source code, you will need CMake, vcpkg, and an up-to-date compiler.
+To build NST from source code, you will need CMake, Ninja, vcpkg, and an up-to-date compiler.
 MSVC is recommended on Windows, and GCC is recommended on Linux.

 ## Integration with vcpkg